Sedki-Sghairi/full-stack-web-dev-course/README.md

 # full-stack-web-dev-course-coursera

-#download bootstrap using npm
+-download bootstrap using npm
-#include bootstrap CSS and JS
+-include bootstrap CSS and JS
+-install font-awesome and bootstrap-social

 This project is an academic work.